Faculty & Staff

 While UC has a history of reaching multi-year funding plans with the Governor (called “compacts,”) the agreement with Governor Schwarzenegger contained a fundamental shift away from the state general fund onto private sources: student fees and other private sources.
 It states, “In order to help maintain quality and enhance academic and research programs, UC will continue to seek additional private resources and maximize other fund sources available to the University to support basic programs.
 CSU will do the same in order to enhance the quality of its academic programs.”
 Until then, the state was accepted as the primary source of support for “basic programs” with private sources being used for additional initiatives.

-The Compact commits UC and CSU to increasing reliance on (private) student fees for base support.
+The Compact committed UC and CSU to increasing reliance on (private) student fees for base support.

 The shift to using fees to finance UC (and CSU) is also explicit: the Compact states, “The student fee policy contained in this Compact assumes that UC and CSU will retain student fee revenue without a corresponding reduction in State funds which, together with State funds provided each year, will be used to help meet their budgetary needs as well as help the segments recover from the current fiscal crisis.”
 While, on its face, this statement sounds like an increase in funding for higher education, the Compact linked these fee increases to even larger reductions (about one-third) in state support for basic operations.